apemithrandir/self-hosting-guide/public-electrum-server/GUIDE.md

 }
 ```
 Now you might be wondering where to get the `ssl_certificate` and
 `ssl_certificate_key`.
-If you already setup ssl on you Electrum server on your
+If you already setup ssl on your Electrum server on your
 local machine then you can use
 [scp](https://www.freecodecamp.org/news/scp-linux-command-example-how-to-ssh-file-transfer-from-remote-to-local/)
 to copy those certificate and keys to your remote server and reuse them.